SmartDataAnalytics/KEEN-Model-Zoo/README.rst

 * **test.py**: A unit test that checks whether your model can be instantiated correctly using your provided files

-**Note**: To ensure the quality of the shared model, we require that the corresponding experiment was reviewed and published in a paper.
+**Note**: To ensure the quality of the shared models, we require that the corresponding experiment was reviewed and published in a paper.
 Furthermore, the dataset used to train the model needs to be public accessible.

 We will review your pull request and assist you if any fixes are required.